 Flasks, or collecting your breast milk via a pump device.
 Why do women do it?
 And especially: why not?
 For example because of the noise or price of such a device.
 But also because our society still – especially in the workplace – denies that being a mother is the most important job in the world: “mothering is something you do in your free time.”
-That point is a matter of cultural awareness.
-But in any case, the latest pumping devices meet the needs of women even more.
+That point is a matter of cultural awareness. recommended you read But in any case, the latest pumping devices meet the needs of women even more.

 Women breastfeed on average for thirteen weeks.
 Then they switch to bottle feeding.
 That is one of the results of research by baby product brand Difrax, conducted by the independent agency Blauw research.